Agentic Learner with Grow-and-Refine Multimodal Semantic Memory: Introduction

 We thus introduce \textbf{ViLoMem}, a dual-stream memory framework that separately models visual distraction patterns and logical hallucination errors as structured schemas, coordinating them through unified retrieval.
 Following a grow-and-refine principle, \textbf{ViLoMem} avoids the detail erosion caused by iterative rewriting by filtering similar error patterns and using tailored add/skip and retrieval strategies to incrementally accumulate multimodal semantic knowledge.
 Specifically, we design custom retrieval strategies for visual and logical streams.
 For the visual stream, direct image-similarity search is insufficient; the key requirement is helping the model identify question-specific ``visually trapped regions''.
 To achieve question-aware attention, we generate cross-modal attention maps guided by keywords (previously observed visual mistakes), enabling the model to highlight regions associated with known error patterns relevant to the current question.
 For the logical stream, instead of directly retrieving query semantically similar logics, the model first analyzes the problem to identify its underlying subject and reasoning requirements—supporting precise positioning of the task type and precise selection of the relevant logical schema.

 Overall, \textbf{ViLoMem} automatically attributes successes or failures to the visual or logical stream and updates the corresponding schemas without human supervision.
 It enables progressive mistake reduction and cross-domain knowledge transfer in multimodal tasks.
-Our contributions are summarized as follows: